Showing posts with label doctors. Show all posts

 Saturday, April 21, 2012

-St Anselm OSB, Class III (April 21):the struggle between State and Church
+St Anselm OSB, Class III (April 21): The struggle between State and Church

 St Anselm was a Benedictine monk who entered the monastery of Bec at the age of 27 and became abbot in 1079.
 Under his rule the monastery became famous as a centre of learning, attracting students from all over Europe.